1. Expectations vary from person to person as too often what a person wants to do. that one app won’t allow, leading to frustration for you and I.

 11. Thumbnail previews come up of all the photos, manually select the photos you want or click on the Select All option

-Your version may look like this instead, the “Classic” look, in this case you select individual photos or click on Check All down at the bottom left and then click import on the bottom right.
+12. Select individual photos or click on Check All down at the bottom left and then click import on the bottom right.

-13. I’ll show you a quick dirty edit of this image, I spend less then 5 minutes per photo usually, many are less then a minute and then others will take hours, all depends on what the photo is and how much processing I need to do in order to get it to match the vision in my head.
+13. I’ll show you a quick dirty edit of this image, I spend less than 5 minutes per photo usually, many are less than a minute and then others will take hours, all depends on what the photo is and how much processing I need to do in order to get it to match the vision in my head.
 All the action will happen for the sake of this tutorial on the right side.

 14. WB = White Balance.
 Since I shot photos in RAW I have all the options of White Balance.
 This is where making a photo sing can happen very quickly.
-Jpg photos will only have Auto and Custom as a option.
+Jpg photos will only have Auto and Custom as an option.
 For sunrise I use Cloudy and Shade to really bring that Orange color then I customize the temp by going back and forth on temp and Tint to it looking just right.
-For night time city and astrophotography I like to use Tungsten as the white balance as it turns the yellow / orange glow into a more pleasing blue tone.
+For nighttime city and astrophotography I like to use Tungsten as the white balance as it turns the yellow / orange glow into a more pleasing blue tone.

-15. These are the settings I went with for this fog image, a lot comes down to style, if you like result then that is what matters as you are free to experiment.
+15. These are the settings I went with for this fog image, a lot comes down to style, if you like the result then that is what matters as you are free to experiment.

 I tend to take the highlights down in many photos.
 Safer to use Vibrance then Saturation.
 I typically will do “Enable Profile Corrections” as it will correct problems known for your lens.
 The noise reduction slider can come in very helpful.
 Play with all the sliders, you won’t damage your original photo in Lightroom.